 Press the button on the side of the transmitter near the bottom and pull the key out.
+Never pull the key out without pressing the button.

 Separate the two halves of the transmitter using a flat tool inserted into the area near the key slot.